Securrency-OSS/mirai/docs/docs/basics/actions.md

 }
 ```

-Similary we can call an api on `OnPressed` of a Button.
+Similarly we can call an api on `OnPressed` of a Button.

 ```json
 "onPressed": {